nikcorg/funz.js/README.md

 Finally, I got around to compiling what I have found to be the most useful ones into one place.
 This is that place.

+This collection will grow organically as the need for new functionality arises.
+If you're looking for a complete solution, this is not the place.
+This is more an academic exercise than a real project.

 Examples
 ========